jfrog/SwampUp2024/jftd-111/lab0-Configure-JFrog-CLI/README.md

 EC2s will be available.
 Terminal app installation is told a head of time

-Have the instructions written out and provided for each student.  "please go through these as you take your seat"
+TODO:  Have the instructions written out and provided for each student.  "please go through these as you take your seat"

 ## JFrog CLI setup
 ### Installation & validation